boundless-xyz/zkc/README.md

 Users stake ZKC tokens and receive a veZKC NFT position that provides eligibility for participating in governance votes and claiming ZKC emissions.

-The veZKC system uses a withdrawal-based model with a 30-day withdrawal period.
-Users can stake ZKC at any time without committing to a specific duration and receive full voting and reward power immediately upon staking.
+Users stake ZKC without committing to a specific duration and receive full voting and reward power immediately upon staking.

-To unstake, users must initiate withdrawal and wait 30 days before completing the process.
+To unstake, users must initiate withdrawal and wait 30 days before completing the process to receive their ZKC.
 Voting and reward powers immediately drop to 0 when withdrawal is initiated.

 Each address can only have one active position at a time.
-Positions are soulbound and cannot be transferred to prevent governance attacks.
+Positions are non-transferrable.

 ### Contract Architecture

-The veZKC contract is built using a modular component-based architecture:
+The contract consists of three main components:

-**Staking Component** (`src/components/Staking.sol`) handles core staking operations including minting NFTs, managing stake amounts, and processing withdrawals.
+**Staking Component** (`src/components/Staking.sol`) handles core staking operations including minting veZKC, managing stake amounts, and processing withdrawals.

 **Votes Component** (`src/components/Votes.sol`) implements the IVotes interface for governance compatibility, providing voting power queries and delegation functionality.

-**Rewards Component** (`src/components/Rewards.sol`) implements the IRewards interface for reward distribution systems, providing reward power calculations.
+**Rewards Component** (`src/components/Rewards.sol`) implements the IRewards interface for reward distribution systems, providing reward power calculations for PoVW rewards and Staking rewards.

-**Shared Storage** (`src/components/Storage.sol`) defines the unified storage layout used across all components for checkpoint tracking and position management.

-**Supporting Libraries** handle the core logic for power calculations (`VotingPower.sol`, `RewardPower.sol`), checkpoint management (`Checkpoints.sol`), and staking validation (`StakeManager.sol`).

 ## Staking

 ### Operations

-Staking locks ZKC tokens and mints a veZKC NFT with full power.
+Staking locks ZKC tokens and mints a veZKC NFT.
 Adding stake increases the ZKC amount in an existing position.
-Cannot add stake to a position that has initiated withdrawal.

 Initiating withdrawal starts the 30-day withdrawal period and causes powers to drop to 0 immediately.
 Completing withdrawal allows claiming ZKC after 30 days and burns the NFT.
+You cannot add stake to a position that has initiated withdrawal.

 Users can check their position using `getStakedAmountAndWithdrawalTime(address)` to get position details.

-### Power Calculations
+## Power Calculations

-Both voting and reward powers are equal to the staked amount with no time-based degradation.
-Powers remain constant over time for active stakes.
-Users either have full power equal to their staked amount or zero power during withdrawal.

-Powers drop to zero instantly when withdrawal is initiated.
-All stakers have proportional power regardless of when they staked.

-## Rewards
+Both voting and reward powers are calculated via the `IVotes` and `IRewards` interfaces.

-### Claiming Emissions
+### Rewards

 The portion of ZKC emissions that a user is eligible to claim is calculated based on their reward power.